Sky’s premium TV offering is market-leading for good reason, but it’s not for every budget. Here’s our verdict on the Sky Q set-top box and service.

 The Sky Q box you receive will depend on the amount you’re willing to pay for your service.
 The most expensive box comes with more storage for your downloads and recordings and is capable of 4K Ultra HD viewing, whereas the cheaper options have less storage and lower viewing quality.

-Sky Q comes with an advanced smart remote to make searching for your content as easy as possible.
-However, its design can lead to a couple of frustrations.
+Sky Q comes with an advanced smart remote to make searching for your content on the Sky Q box and Mini Q boxes as easy and accessible as possible.

-The Sky Q Bluetooth Touch Remote contains a voice search button and microphone for Sky Q’s excellent keyword-based voice navigation.
-This makes it really easy to find specific TV shows and films.
+The Sky Q voice remote control is perfectly built for Sky Q’s excellent keyword-based voice navigation, which lets you fast-track through all the menus to find what you want to watch.
+This makes it really easy to locate specific TV shows and films.
 You can read more about how Sky’s voice search function works later in this review.

-It offers a range of intuitive playback buttons towards the top of the remote, so it shouldn’t take long at all to learn how it works.
-Also, the Back button has some very handy uses, such as taking you back to the live broadcast without having to spend lots of time fast-forwarding.
+The remote offers a range of intuitive playback buttons towards the top of the remote, so it shouldn’t take long at all to learn how it works.
+Also, the Back button has some very handy uses, such as taking you back to the live broadcast on your current channel without having to spend lots of time fast-forwarding.

-In addition, its signal to the Sky Q box is incredibly strong.
-Gone are the days where you actually have to point the remote to the box for it to register a button press.
+In addition, thanks to Bluetooth technology, its signal to the Sky Q box is incredibly strong.
+Gone are the days when you actually have to point the remote towards the box for it to register a button press.
 You can now do it from pretty much anywhere in the room.

 You can find content on Sky Q in a number of ways, depending on when or how you’d like to view it.
 Here are the main places you’ll be able to find your TV shows and films.